wenakita/sonicreddragon-docs/docs/contracts/core/token-clean.md

 ## Key Features

-Based on the contract implementation, the OmniDragon token includes:
+Based on the contract implementation, the Sonic Red Dragon token includes:

 1. **Adaptive Fee System**
    - Different fee rates for buy, sell, and transfer operations